joelkoz/NodeMDA/README.md

 by Node.js, the resulting code does NOT need to be Javascript.
 In fact, plugins can be created to generate artifacts for any language or software stack.

-The current version of NodeMDA focuses on generating code from UML *Class Diagrams*.
+NodeMDA focuses on generating code from UML *Class Diagrams*.
 From this one diagram type, NodeMDA can create virtually all of the boilerplate code to get a backend system up and running, including database creation and client service interfaces.
-The goal of NodeMDA is to limit the programming required after the design phase to simply filling in some blanks (i.e. the actual *business logic*).
-The design documents serve as actual source code in the project, giving you a huge head start on creating something that actually works.

 Workflow